CiscoDevNet/terraform-aws-cdo-sec/README.md

 # Secure Event Connector Terraform module

 The Secure Event Connector (SEC) is a component of the Cisco Defense Orchestrator (CDO) Security Analytics and Logging (SAL) SaaS solution.
-It receives events from Secure Firewall Cloud Native and FDM-managed devices and forwards them to the Cisco cloud.
+It receives events from Adaptive Security Appliance (ASA), Secure Firewall Cloud Native (SFCN) and FDM-managed devices and forwards them to the Cisco cloud.
 CDO displays the events on the Event Logging page so that administrators can analyze them there or by using Cisco Secure Cloud analytics.

 Use this Terraform module if you wish to deploy the SEC in your AWS VPC.